February 1, 2021

 Stomach / Face Down

-- Relieve breathing difficulties that lead to snoring
+- Relieve breathing difficulties caused by sleep apnea that lead to snoring

 - Diminish sleep apnea symptoms